ralafferty/ralafferty.github.io/library.md

 #### *The Ancient Engineers*, by L. Sprague De Camp, 1963

-> "This is more exciting than any of the dozens of fictional works written by this talented man."&nbsp;[^anderson93]
+> "This is more exciting than any of the dozens of fictional works written by this talented man." ---R.A.L.&nbsp;[^anderson93]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/The_Ancient_Engineers)
 &middot;&nbsp;[isfdb](http://www.isfdb.org/cgi-bin/title.cgi?831602)